dongledan/personal-website/README.md

 ## Features
 * Dynamic scaling between Mobile and Desktop versions -- looks great on both!
 * Crisp, smooth animations
-* Smooth scrolling (Only on desktops browsers not named IE)
+* Smooth scrolling (Only on desktop browsers not named IE)
 * Nice pleasing images to look at
 * Modern, fluid UI